aiplanethub/introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/119-Read and Write Files.md

 * CSV files are normally created by programs that handle large amounts of data.
-They are a convenient way to export data from spreadsheets and databases, as well as import or use it in other programs.
+They are a convenient way to export data from spreadsheets and databases and import or use it in other programs.
 * CSV is a simple file format used to store tabular data, such as a spreadsheet or database.
 * A CSV file stores tabular data (numbers and text) in plain text.
 * Each line of the file is a data record/row.